WaleedTw/excel-analytics-app/README.md

 # Bayyinah | بيّنة

-Bayyinah is a bilingual, multi-agent web application that transforms Excel and CSV files into clear, traceable analytics and interactive dashboards.
+Bayyinah is a  multi-agent web application that transforms Excel and CSV files into clear, traceable analytics and interactive dashboards.

-بيّنة منصة ثنائية اللغة تحوّل ملفات Excel وCSV إلى تحليلات واضحة ولوحات تفاعلية بأرقام قابلة للتتبّع.

 ## Live Demo